nunobrum/ExcelComparator/README.md

 # ExcelComparator
 VBA macros that compare difference between Excel Worksheet comparators

+Version 1.10a (20 May 2020)
+Fixed bug on the sheet anotation when no headers are being used.

+Version 1.10 (04 May 2020)
+Fixed bug on the sheet anotation where the new and deleted items were annotated on the wrong cells.

 Version 1.9a (02 December 2018)
 Fixes on the annotations with sheet headers are selected Allowing the comparison of All sheets with a primary key.